seaweediman/tp/docs/DeveloperGuide.md

     ii.
 Test case: `find_i time=2500`<br>
     Expected: Command does not execute, invalid time error message is shown in feedback box.<br>
     iii.
 Other incorrect find interview commands: `find_i`, or any other forms of invalid time.<br>
+    Expected: Command does not execute, error message corresponding to the first encountered invalid field shown in feedback box.<br>